 Let us understand the reserve requirement ratio in detail with the help of a couple of examples.

 Suppose that the Federal Reserve requires a bank named ABL in the United States to maintain a 9.2% cash reserve.
 The bank declares its net demand and time liabilities at $100 million.
 What is the amount of reserve the bank will put in the Federal reserve?

 Since the federal reserve has a 9.2% regulation on cash reserves, it will apply to the net demand and time liabilities of the bank ABL.
 Therefore, the bank will maintain 9.2% of its NDTL of $100 million in reserve.

 Cash Reserve against NDTL

 Thus, it will maintain $9.2 million in the Federal Reserve vaults.

 A bank in Mexico, Smith and Sons Limited, has been mandated a reserve requirement of 7.5% of its net demand and time liabilities (NDTL).
 If it has the following liabilities (see table) on its balance sheet and an 80% can be attributed to the NDTL, do the calculation to get the amount it should be maintaining for reserve requirement?

 All figures are in US dollars.

-The table above can be used to deduce total liabilities that the bank has on its balance sheet.
-The reserve requirement is a function of the net demand and time liabilities (NDTL) and thus, the latter can be obtained as a means of percentage of the total liabilities.
+The table above can deduce the total liabilities the bank has on its balance sheet.
+The reserve requirement is a function of the net demand and time liabilities (NDTL), and thus, the latter can be obtained as a percentage of the total liabilities.

 Total Liabilities & Net Demand and Time Liabilities